nguyenkieuchauanh0908/30-days-React/Ref Portal/01-starting-project/README.md

 # Introdution

-- In this mini practice project, I create a simple Quizzapp with mock in question.js file
+- In this mini practice project, I create a time-countting-down game in which the more closely users stop the timer to 0, the higher score they get
-- Practice React Core Concepts, lifting state up... (props drilling)
+- I applied createPortal to create a modal that will display whenever the user lost or stops the timer
+- I also use forwardRef and useImperativeHandle to use dialof refference in the parent component

 # Installation